-Download the Tractor Bill of Sale Form to make the selling of a farm, construction, industrial, or utility tractor an official transaction.
-Tractors used for farming and other commercial purposes rarely require registration, meaning the bill of sale primarily serves as a receipt.
-Should the buyer intend to re-sell the tractor anytime during their ownership, the bill of sale proves itself essential.
+A tractor bill of sale catalogs the sale of a farm, construction, industrial, or utility tractor.
+Tractors used for farming and other commercial purposes rarely require registration, meaning the bill of sale primarily serves as a sales receipt.

-Buyers aren’t (typically) looking for a glistening, waxed tractor – they’re workhorses, after all.
+- Clean It – Those in the market for a used tractor understand they’re workhorses, and after years, if not decades, of hard use will show considerable wear.
 At the same time, buyers want to know the money they invest in the tractor will hold up for years to come.
-Scrubbing off dirt, replacing worn stickers, and applying touch-up paint can improve the value in buyers eyes.
+Scrubbing off dirt, replacing worn stickers, and applying paint touch-ups can improve the value in buyers’ eyes.

-Arguably the most important tip, the pictures potential buyers see online are the first interaction they have with the tractor.
-Although cliché, first impressions do matter.
-The pictures the seller takes also allows them to demonstrate honesty in their offering; pictures of anything damaged or missing gives buyers the sense that there’s nothing the seller is hiding.
+- Take Clear Pictures – Pictures allow the seller to communicate the condition and presentation of the tractor in a way that words cannot.
 Take a picture of the tractor from every angle.
-Include close-ups of areas that are known for considerable wear, as well as the gauges.
+Include close-ups of areas known to wear out often, as well as the gauges.
 Photograph serial numbers and any other information that identifies the make and model of the tractor.

+- Utilize Online Advertisements.
 Online advertisements are an easy way of automating a large portion of the selling process.
-The majority of work is up-front and involves entering the specs on the tractor, writing a paragraph on anything shoppers should know, uploading the pictures, and paying for the listing (unless the listing is free).
+The majority of work involves entering the specs of the tractor, writing a paragraph on anything buyers should know, uploading the pictures, and paying for the listing (unless a free platform is used).
 A few popular selling platforms include:

-Prior to posting the ad, browse various selling websites to get a sense of the standard selling point for tractors of a similar make, model, and age.
-Take the season into consideration (especially for northern climates), as well as any other factors specific to the type of tractor sold.
+- Be Realistic on Pricing.
+Before posting the ad, browse various listing websites to get a sense of the standard selling point for tractors of a similar make, model, and age.